Nerves and cones of free loop-free {\omega}-categories: Strict and weak w -categories

 \begin{thm} Let $n\in\mathbb N\cup\{\infty\}$.
 The category $m\sset$ supports a model structure where the fibrant objects are precisely the \emph{$(\infty,n)$-categories} and the cofibrations are precisely the monomorphisms (of underlying simplicial sets). \end{thm}

 The definition of an $(\infty,n)$-category will not be needed in this paper, but we nevertheless provide a little context for the interested reader.

-For $n\in\mathbb N$, one can define an \emph{$(\infty,n)$-category} to be a simplicial set with marking meeting \begin{enumerate}[leftmargin=*] \item that is a weak complicial set, as in \cite[Def.~15]{VerityComplicialI}, \item in which all simplices are marked in dimension higher than $n$, and \item that satisfies a saturation condition up to dimension $n$, as in \cite[\textsection 3.2]{EmilyNotes}. \end{enumerate} In technical terms, this is referred to as an ``$n$-trivial saturated weak complicial set'', or an \emph{$n$-complicial set} for short.
-The interpretation is that, in a saturated $n$-complicial set, the marked $k$-simplices are precisely the $k$-equivalences.
+For $n\in\mathbb N$, one can define an \emph{$(\infty,n)$-category} to be a simplicial set with marking \begin{enumerate}[leftmargin=*] \item that is a weak complicial set, as in \cite[Definition~15]{VerityComplicialI}, \item in which all simplices are marked in dimension higher than $n$, and \item that satisfies a saturation condition up to dimension $n$, as in \cite[\textsection 3.2]{EmilyNotes}. \end{enumerate} In technical terms, this is referred to as an ``$n$-trivial saturated weak complicial set'', or an \emph{$n$-complicial set} for short.
+The interpretation is that, in a saturated $n$-complicial set, $k$-simplices represent $k$-morphisms with a specified boundary decomposition, and according to this correspondence the marked $k$-simplices are precisely the $k$-equivalences.
 We refer the reader e.g.~to \cite{EmilyNotes} for further elaboration on this viewpoint.
-The model structure for $n\in\mathbb N$ is the one from \cite[Thm 1.28]{or}.
+The model structure for $n\in\mathbb N$ is the one from \cite[Theorem~1.28]{or}.

-The case $n=\infty$ is subtle, as there are a few (non-equivalent!) ways to make sense of an $(\infty,\infty)$-category, each of them coming with a supporting (different!) model structure.
+The case $n=\infty$ is subtle, as there are a few (a priori non-equivalent!) ways to make sense of an $(\infty,\infty)$-category, each of them coming with a supporting (different!) model structure.
 Comparing with the definition of an $(\infty,n)$-category for finite $n$, an \emph{$(\infty,\infty)$-category} consists of \begin{enumerate}[leftmargin=*] \item a weak complicial set \item without any analog of the second condition, and \item potentially with an analog of the third condition. \end{enumerate} Three popular choices for how to replace the third condition are: to not include any, to request the saturation condition for every dimension $n$, or to request a stronger saturation condition that strictly generalizes all finite dimensional ones at once.
 The three choices lead respectively to Verity's model of $(\infty,\infty)$-categories from \cite{VerityComplicialI}, to an \emph{inductive} model of $(\infty,\infty)$-categories, and to a \emph{coinductive} model of $(\infty,\infty)$-categories, using the terminology from \cite{jf}.
-In the first case, the supporting model structure is the one from \cite[Ex.\ 104]{VerityComplicialI}, and in the second and third case the model structures are further (left Bousfield) localizations of this one.
+In the first case, the supporting model structure is the one from \cite[Example~104]{VerityComplicialI}, and in the second and third case the model structures are further (left Bousfield) localizations of this one.

 We recall for the reader the terminology that will be needed throughout the paper.